Perspective: The case for eating funeral potatoes at Thanksgiving.

 The concept of what Thanksgiving is today developed over time, just like each family develops its own unique understanding and expression of the holiday.
 I have fond memories of my late grandfather expressing gratitude for our family and for our life at the beginning of the Thanksgiving meal — it was a tender tradition, one that many families have, but it was also unique because we made it that way.

 There’s something beautiful about that juxtaposition: The ubiquity of gratitude with the diversity of cuisine on our plates.
 Imagine if we were to take that perspective and expand it into all areas of our life.
 Where we saw diversity, imagine if we saw it as creating unity rather than division.
-Like Elder Quentin L. Cook said, “Unity and diversity are not opposites.
+Like Elder Quentin L. Cook of The Church of Jesus Christ’s Quorum of the Twelve Apostles has said, “Unity and diversity are not opposites.
 We can achieve greater unity as we foster an atmosphere of inclusion and respect for diversity.”

 But right now Americans feel more divided than ever.